 a.
 Spaces for agreement

 Agreements among and between stakeholders to address and promote cybersecurity internationally take different forms.
-In this research paper, we have chosen to classify the agreements analysed under three headings:
+The BPF has chosen to classify the agreements analysed under three headings:

 Agreements within a stakeholder group: These can include agreements agreed in multilateral forums among states but also agreements among private sector or nongovernmental actors